biopython/biopython.github.io/wiki/Interface_Analysis.md

 ### How to use

+-   Initialization

-Extraction of an interface is done from a complex PDB you have to parse
+Extraction of an interface is done from a complex PDB

 `from Bio.PDB import InterfaceBuilder`